lilmuff2/X-coder/README.md

 #### Encode:
 1. Select folder with pngs, folder must contain only those png files that will be in the final sc, and should preferably have a data.json file
 2. Wait some time while textures are encoding it is quet long, but you can put false in data.json file in "UseKronos" then it'll be a lot faster
-3. Select out file path or close select dialog to save file in pngs
+3. Select out file path or close select dialog to save file in pngs folder
 4. Done! you can put your sc in game files
 ###### Data.json file:
 This file stores texture information, it is recommended not to change anything except "IsKronos", but note that "IsKronos: true" only works with 50+ version of Brawl Stars.